ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Lydia," I said, trying to keep my voice steady.
 "We need to talk about your upcoming procedure."

 She looked up from her morning routine, and I saw something that made my chest tighten with fear.
 Her eyes held a quality I had never seen before—a depth that seemed to extend to infinity.
+But for just a moment, I caught her fingers tightening around her coffee mug, knuckles briefly white before relaxing.
+A flicker of uncertainty crossed her features—so quick I might have imagined it—before settling into that unnerving calm.
 When she smiled, it was with the same peaceful expression I had witnessed on Dr. Reeves's face moments before her disappearance.

 "Of course, Elias.
-What concerns you?"
+What concerns you?" she said, though I thought I heard her whisper, almost to herself, "I'm still afraid, too," before the words were swallowed by her composed demeanor.

 I activated a holographic display, showing her the data I had compiled through the night.
 Population statistics, enhancement levels, disappearance patterns—all of it pointing toward the same inescapable conclusion.